Miguel Cabrera Player Props: Tigers vs. Rays

 Rays Pitching Rankings

-- The Rays have a 3.79 team ERA that ranks third across all league pitching staffs.
+- The Rays have the second-ranked team ERA across all league pitching staffs (3.76).

-- The Rays allow the fifth-fewest home runs in baseball (117 total, 1.1 per game).
+- Rays pitchers combine to allow 117 home runs (one per game), the fifth-fewest in baseball.

-- The right-hander's most recent appearance came on Sunday against the Houston Astros, when he went five innings, surrendering two earned runs while allowing eight hits.
+- The right-hander last pitched for the Cleveland Guardians on Sunday, when he tossed six scoreless innings against the Chicago White Sox while giving up three hits.

-- The 27-year-old has amassed a 4.85 ERA and 9.1 strikeouts per nine innings in 17 games this season, while allowing a batting average of .310 to his opponents.
+- The 28-year-old has amassed an ERA of 2.34, with 6.8 strikeouts per nine innings, in 13 games this season.
+Opponents are batting .207 against him.

 © 2023 Data Skrive.
 All rights reserved.